 Each Club and League with a junior section needs to have a qualified Welfare Officer in place in order to complete the affiliation process.
 They will then be the point of contact for poor practice concerns.

-If the concern is more serious than poor practice or it is outside of football, then you can contact Julia Crone, Designated Safeguarding Officer or a relevant statutory agency.
+If the concern is more serious than poor practice or it is outside of football, then you can contact Rachael Wilks, Designated Safeguarding Officer or a relevant statutory agency.